 MS and PhD Students

 The college’s graduate programs are based on the principle that advancing animal and human health stems from the same scientific foundation.
-We provide MS and PhD training at the intersection of animal, human, and ecosystem health.
+We provide state-of-the-art PhD and MS training to promote animal, human, and ecosystem health.
 Our basic and translational research programs address a broad range of problems affecting production animals, humans, companion animals, and wildlife.
 Emphasis areas include pathogenesis of infectious disease agents, inflammation and immunity, microbial genetics, cancer biology, epidemiology, mammalian genomics, and neurobiology.
 Students can earn MS and PhD degrees in Veterinary Medicine and in Comparative and Molecular Biosciences.
 A combined PhD/DVM program is also offered.
 Students work closely with advisers, program faculty, and peers in a supportive and collaborative environment to foster full development of scientific critical thinking skills and experimental methods.

 For more information about PhD and MS degrees, contact Kate Barry at email@example.com.